A content agency writing stories about technology

 Quill produces content that attracts customers for our clients.

-For a long time, content marketing has been finding keywords, incorporating them in an article, getting indexed by Google, and having that one-off investment brings in recurring dividends over time.
+For a long time, content marketing has been finding keywords, incorporating them in an article, and having that one-off investment brings in recurring dividends over time.

 Further down the funnel, content acts as enablement tool for sales.
-Imagine a deal in which one of a prospect is concerned about pricing (probably not so hard to do).
-Sending over a case study featuring how another customer saved $x0,000 using the product builds the trust and credibility needed for the buyer to feel comfortable enough to move forward.
+Imagine a deal in which a prospect is concerned about pricing (probably not so hard to do).
+Sending over a case study featuring how another customer saved $x0,000 using the product is a step that builds the trust and credibility needed for the buyer to feel comfortable enough to move forward.

 The crown jewel for content lies in renewals and expansions.
 Content is the best way for customers to learn and realize how new offerings can solve their problems.
-Every insightful piece that our client’s customers read adds to their experience and builds their brand.
+Every insightful piece that customers read adds to their connection with our clients.

 This sort of cumulative goodwill is so often the difference between customers that silently pay and evangelists that love the product.
 It’s content all the way.